vincentvanpro/pet-management-backend/README.md

 1. Run `./gradlew bootRun` in the root

-OR

-1. Download pet-management-backend.jar from repository

-2. Run already built .jar file with `java -jar pet-management-backend.jar` (better to do it in cmd to be able conveniently to stop/re-run the project)

 * use the *REST Client* (like **PostMan**) to hit the endpoints or run with the [pet-management-frontend](https://github.com/vincentvanpro/pet-management-frontend.git)